 NOTE: How the congestion information is converted to ECN markings is UPF implementation specific.

-The criteria based on which NG-RAN decides to provide the congestion information is up to NG-RAN implementation.
+SMF may provide QoS monitoring reporting frequency or event trigger threshold to assist NG-RAN reporting congestion information, and these information is used by NG-RAN to determine the criteria, based on which NG-RAN decides to provide the congestion information .